olorolor/JamPlannerVersion/README.md

 # Jam planner
-Jam planner is a real-time planner for traveling with friends, families and so on.
+### Jam planner is a real-time planner for traveling with friends, families and so on.

 <center><img src="https://user-images.githubusercontent.com/36757183/46366731-da15a800-c6b6-11e8-9971-2c84213f9446.png" ></center>

-# Jam planner

- Jam planner is a real-time planner for traveling with friends, families and so on.
 - __Real-time__ : Jam planner tries to make it to create plans with people each other.
   Jam planner will update what people write immediately.